-(HAR §12-44 .1 states a COF to be valid for 3 years before a renewal is required.)
+(This amendment was revised per the DAG recommendation to cite HAR as the referenced document to avoid conflict & duplication.
+HAR §12-44.1 states a COF to be valid for 3 years before a renewal is required.)

 §12-45.4-17 Revocation or suspension of certificates of fitness conditions.
-Section 1.13.12.1 is amended to read as follows: 1.13.12.1 (a) The county fire department may revoke, or suspend the certificate of fitness for just cause, if, after notice, it finds that the certificate of fitness holder:
+Section 1.13.12.1 is amended to read as follows: See HAR 12-44.1 Testing, Certifying, and Credentialing Individuals Who Perform Maintenance and Testing of Portable Fire Extinguishers, Fire Protection Systems, and Fire Alarm Systems.